 Mayor Craig Greenberg welcomed the announcement and said it is the latest in many wins for Louisville and GE Appliances.

-"It's incredible when new and existing business like GE Appliances continue to invest and grow in Louisville because of our geographic location, logistics capabilities, and tremendous workforce," Greenberg said in a statement.
+"It's incredible when new and existing business like GE Appliances continue to invest and grow in Louisville because of our geographic location, logistics capabilities, and tremendous workforce," Greenberg said.

 Appliance Park, which currently employs about 8,000 people, has become a hub for advanced manufacturing, including robotics and high-tech assembly lines.